-Now you know all about the Pokérus virus.
+Now you know all about one of the best Nintendo Switch games, Pokémon Sword and Shield, and the Pokérus virus.
 If you're lucky, you'll either hatch an infected Pokémon, get one in a trade, or randomly have one of your Pokémon generate the virus.
 Good luck with your EV training!
 I hope you're able to get all of the stats you want from your Pokémon.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!

 Gaming aficionado Rebecca Spear is iMore's dedicated gaming editor with a focus on Nintendo Switch and iOS gaming.
 You’ll never catch her without her Switch or her iPad Air handy.
 If you’ve got a question about Pokémon, The Legend of Zelda, or just about any other Nintendo series check out her guides to help you out.
 Rebecca has written thousands of articles in the last six years including hundreds of extensive gaming guides, previews, and reviews for both Switch and Apple Arcade.
 She also loves checking out new gaming accessories like iPhone controllers and has her ear to the ground when it comes to covering the next big trend.